Wae Rebo Village Trek: The Conical Houses of West Flores

 The first view of Wae Rebo stops you in the trail.
 After three hours through forest, climbing a ridge with burning thighs, the trees clear and below you: seven perfect conical houses arranged in a circle in a mountain clearing, smoke drifting up through the thatch, roosters, the sound of children.

 Nothing about it is for show.
 Those houses have stood in that formation for generations.
-The families living in them are not performing traditional culture — they are living it.
+The families living in them are not performing traditional culture, they are living it.

-The Trek from Denge
+What Does the Trek from Denge Look Like?

 The trailhead is at Denge village, 35 km south of Ruteng.
 Most visitors hire a car or ojek from Ruteng (1–1.5 hours on rough road) and hire a guide at Denge.